 While this pain was tremendous, for someone who really wanted to be a healer, a saver of lives, it was invaluable.
 It created a very clear picture in me of not wanting to create more pain in this world.
 It gave me so many insights and lessons about myself and others.

 It showed me that even the most devastating pain could be overcome and ease could return in my life.
-It also started to show me what humbleness might feel like.
-The beginning flitterings of compassion for myself and others.
+It also started to show me what humbleness might feel like; the beginning flitterings of compassion for myself and others.
 It began to open my heart in a way that could not have been possible before.
-It showed me that even if I did not overtly cause another person pain, that I still had a responsibility to attempt to rectify it.
-It showed me that even if I did not mean to cause another pain, that it does not mean their pain is not real.
+It showed me that even if I did not overtly cause another person pain, I still had a responsibility to attempt to rectify it.
+It showed me that even if I did not mean to cause another pain, it does not mean their pain is not real.

 I love you and care for you.